Tasty Recipes for the Home Cook

 Recipe Highlights:

 • Prepare marinade.
 Marinate pork for 3-4 hours.
-Bake in a preheated 375° F oven for 30-35 minutes or until internal temperature is 145° F.
+Bake in a preheated 375° F oven for 30-35 minutes or until the internal temperature is 145° F.

 • Allow pork to rest.
 Cut into 1/4-inch thick slices.
 Set aside.